camunda/camunda-docs-manual/content/installation/standalone-webapplication.md

 [http://localhost:8080/camunda/](http://localhost:8080/camunda/)

-# Databse Configuration
+# Database Configuration

-The camunda standalone webapp is initially configured using a file-based `H2` database and an Apache Commons DBCP datasource.
+The Camunda standalone webapp is initially configured using a file-based `H2` database and an Apache Commons DBCP datasource.
 The `h2` database is only useful for demo purposes.
 If you want to use the standalone webapp in production we recommend using a different database.